flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command changes the Vampire `FastIDE` mode for faster-than-legacy `IDE` devices reads.
+This command changes the Vampire `FastIDE` mode for faster-than-legacy `IDE` device reads.

-It applies only on compatible Vampire boards, with an embedded `FastIDE` slot.
+It applies only to compatible Vampire boards, with an embedded `FastIDE` slot.

 NO WARRANTY IS PROVIDED.
 USE AT YOUR OWN RISK.

 **INPUT :**

 * `IDESPEED=0` : PIO Mode 0 → Very old hard disks and CD/DVD drives.
 Default at boot.
-* `IDESPEED=1` : PIO Mode 4 → Most hard disks and CD/DVD drives, and for very old CompactFlash cards.
+* `IDESPEED=1` : PIO Mode 4 → Most hard disks and CD/DVD drives, and very old CompactFlash cards.
 * `IDESPEED=2` : PIO Mode 5 → Most CompactFlash cards.
 * `IDESPEED=3` : PIO Mode 6 → Fast CompactFlash cards.